xJeneKx/odapp/README.md

 Install node.js, clone the repository, then

 ### 1 step
-open package.json file and change name to name of the full node
+open package.json file and change name to name of the hub node

 ### 2 step
 ```sh